yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 tags:
   - "Python"
   - "Plotly"
-  - "pyplot"
+  - "matplotlib"
   - "pandas"
   - "pivot table"
   - "Cohort Analysis"
+  - "data visualization"
+  - "Yandex.Praktikum"
+  - "Practicum at Yandex"
 # post type
 type: "featured"
 ---
+#### How It Started

-I was only acquainted with cohort analysis but thanks to Renat Alimbekov.
+I was only acquainted with cohort analysis but thanks to Renat Alimbekov, I got introduced to the topic with practice.
 Renat is a Deep Learning Scientist with a [telegram channel](https://t.me/renat_alimbekov) and a [blog]('https://alimbekov.com'), as well as a mentor at Yandex.Praktikum.
 I had a different mentor during my studies but I've been following Renat's telegram channel and noticed that he started giving typical data science assignments.
-So I accepted this challenge and started learning.
-You can find his solution [here](https://alimbekov.com/cohort-analysis-python/)
+So I accepted this challenge and started with this project.
+You can find his solution [here](https://alimbekov.com/cohort-analysis-python/) by the way.

+#### Introduction
 We're given a dataset of Brazilian Ecommerce, the two tables to merge (olist_orders_dataset.csv and olist_order_payments_dataset.csv), and two questions:
 ```
 order_payment = orders.merge(payments, how='inner', on='order_id')